Mahora65/ds_template/{{cookiecutter.project_name}}/README.md

 |    |- data/           # Script to download or generate data
 |    |- features/       # Script to turn raw data into features for modeling
 |    |- models/         # Script to train models and then use trained models to make predictions
+|    |- util/           # Script to store a utility method used in this project
 |    |- visualization/  # Script to create exploratory and results oriented visualiazations
 |- tests/               # Test files should mirror the src folder
 ```